 Alternative Character Interpretation: Are we really supposed to feel sorry for Dakota (who was cheating on her husband and whose irresponsibility got her son killed) just because she's a battered wife?

-Big Lipped Alligator Moment: Jungle Julia's terse text messages to Chris Simonson, whoever he is, borders on this.
+Big-Lipped Alligator Moment: Jungle Julia's terse text messages to Chris Simonson, whoever he is, borders on this.
 It doesn't come completely out of nowhere, but it is a very strange, mood-breaking scene.

-If you listen closely, the girls actually talk about Simonson before they leave Julia's house.
+The girls actually talk about Simonson before they leave Julia's house.
 Apparently, he's a director who Julia's interested in (and who supposedly has a "big thing" for her), but she's annoyed with how he doesn't seem to pay much attention to her.
 He's supposed to show up at the bar to meet with the girls, but never does.

 Jungle Julia: If he had a big thing for me, he'd fuckin' call me, as opposed to disappearing for six months, and he'd get his ass down here more often than he does, and on my birthday he'd give me a fucking phone call! ...but other than that, he's putty in my hands.